Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-ReflectionProbes.png)

 HDRP supports cubemap reflections that take surface smoothness into account.
+HDRP cubemap reflection optionaly support a fake distance based roughness.
 This helps you produce realistic reflections in your Scene in real time.
 For more information, see the [introduction to Reflection Probes](Reflection-Probes-Intro.md)

 ### Planar reflection probe